jangler/oracles-randomizer/doc/owls.md

 seed.
 The messages are of the form "[location] holds [item].", and follow these
 rules:

-- Checks that are already required to reach the owl statue are not hinted at.
+- Checks that are already required to reach the owl statue in logic are not hinted at.
 - Each dungeon is a location.
 - Groups of map tiles sharing a name are locations.
 - Single map tiles with unique names are not locations, and use the name of the